 In New York City, the agency will not take a child support enforcement case for arrears only, unless the agency already has an open child support case.

 What Is “Jurisdiction” In An Interstate Support Case?

 In the legal context, “jurisdiction” means the power of the court to make orders.
 There are two different types of jurisdiction which are treated differently by the law, but many lawyers and even some courts often confuse the two when they just use the word “jurisdiction” without specifying what kind of jurisdiction they are talking about.

 Personal Jurisdiction Rules That Apply To Child Support

-In any lawsuit or case, the court which is hearing the case is required by law to have personal jurisdiction over the person being sued.
-If the person resides in the same state as the Court or Tribunal, personal jurisdiction is established by service of the petition or summons on him or her.
-Service can also be effected by the person being handed a copy of the papers, or by other means such as mail, email, leaving it with someone else, or publication in a newspaper.
+In any lawsuit or case, the court which is hearing the case is required by law to have personal jurisdiction over the party being sued.
+If the party resides in the same state as the court or tribunal, personal jurisdiction is established by service of the petition or summons on him or her.
+Service can also be effected by the party being handed a copy of the papers, or by other means such as mail, email, leaving it with someone else, or publication in a newspaper.

 It is important to understand that any objections to personal jurisdiction can be waived.
 Waiver will be found whenever the person being sued shows up in court and fails to object to the court’s jurisdiction over him.
 This is true whether or not he knows that by appearing and failing to object he has consented to jurisdiction.

 Subject Matter Jurisdictionional Rules That Apply To Support Orders